James McMurdock: Reform UK campaign (2024)

 McMurdock joined Reform UK in May 2024, having become disillusioned with the main political parties, later stating to The Daily Telegraph that he "didn't like the choices in front of me as a voter".
 After paying £25 to join the party, McMurdock received an email stating that the party needed candidates for the 2024 general election.
 He agreed to be a paper candidate for South Basildon and East Thurrock and paid another £25 for vetting.

 During the campaign, he acted as his own election agent, and spent £400 on 20,000 fliers.
 McMurdock did not know that political fliers require mentioning the sponsor, so he and his wife spent many evenings manually stamping each leaflet to add that Reform UK was sponsoring his candidacy.
 The candidate received £95 in contributions, and mostly communicated to voters on TikTok, where he gained 10,000 followers.

-McMurdock was elected with a majority of 98 votes (0.25%), beating the incumbent MP, and Jack Ferguson of the Labour Party.
-Owing to the tight margin, the Labour candidate demanded 2 separate recounts.
+McMurdock was elected with a majority of 98 votes (0.25%).
+Owing to the tight margin, Jack Ferguson, the Labour Party candidate demanded two separate recounts.
 McMurdock won all 3 counts with winning margins of 127, 80, and finally 98.
 After the third count Labour who were in second place conceded the race.
 His parents and two sisters acted as his count agent.
-McMurdock gained the seat from Conservative Party incumbent Stephen Metcalfe, who had served as MP for the constituency for the preceding 14 years.
+McMurdock gained the seat from Conservative Party incumbent Stephen Metcalfe, who had served as the constituency's MP for the preceding 14 years.
 He acknowledged he initially thought that his chance of winning was slim, but that due to being on paternity leave when the election was called, he was able to devote himself to campaigning.

 One party insider reportedly said that McMurdock's victory was the first time he had heard of the candidate; those within the Reform campaign stated that 95% of its candidates received no help from the party, which did not expect them to win.
 McMurdock became one of two Reform UK MPs in Essex, along with leader Nigel Farage, and one of five Reform UK MPs elected in the 2024 general election.
 His majority was the seventh smallest in the general election, and due to the recounts, was the last to be called in England.